Title

 - Protected Health Information as defined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-- Information covered by the North Carolina Identity Theft Protection Act of 2005.
+- Financial Information covered by the North Carolina Identity Theft Protection Act of 2005.
+(Please note that this is highly contextual.
+Seek guidance.)

 - Information that has controls on whether it can be exported (ITAR and EAR).